A great little vacuum made especially for pet owners.

 The suction power is low compared to the rest.

-Has an XL dirt cup, adjustable height handle, and a 12ft extension wand that caters to heavy-duty vacuuming needs.
+Has an XL dirt cup, adjustable height handle, and extension wand.
 Comes with a brush and crevice tool.
 The filtration system traps odors and is easy to rinse off.

 Handle can get stuck.
 Not great for vacuuming up pet hair.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 It can be to find the right tools to give your house a thorough clean, especially if you’re on a budget.
 Dirt Devil vacuum cleaners are ideal for the homeowner watching their pennies.